-In total, 20 (83.3%) patients reported at least one TEAE, and nearly all TEAEs were considered mild by the investigator, except for seven patients who experienced a moderate adverse event.
+In total, 20 out of 24 (83.3%) patients reported at least one TEAE, and nearly all TEAEs were considered mild by the investigator, except for seven patients who experienced a moderate adverse event.
 No patients reported experiencing vomiting during the clinical trial.
 We did not observe any clinically significant increase in C-reactive protein in the clinical trial.